 Today is sadly your final day on the road, but the tour isn't over just yet.

-You can begin today with some exciting adventure or some relaxation.
 You will start in the peaceful village of Haugarnes.
 This quaint area provides a beautiful snapshot of idyllic seaside life.
-The tranquil setting is punctuated by Hauganes' black sand beach and harbour.
+The tranquil setting is punctuated by Hauganes' black sand beach and harbor.
 The waters of Hauganes are also a hub of whale activity.

-From here you can choose to take a whale watching tour.
-You will board a boat and head into the harbour searching for the gentle giants of the sea.
-Seals are also known to live in the area so you might even spot a few dancing in the water, or lazing about on the shore.
+From here, you will take a whale-watching tour.
+You will board a boat and head into the harbor, searching for the gentle giants of the sea.
+Seals are also known to live in the area.
+You might even spot a few dancing in the water or lazing about on the shore.

-The next stop is an iconic rock formation called Hvítserkur.
-Known as the 'Troll' of the Northwest, this 15-metre high basalt rock protrudes out of the bay.
-It's also home to native bird life and a favourite stop for photographers.
+The next stop is an iconic rock formation called Hvitserkur.
+Known as the 'Troll' of the Northwest, this 49-foot (15-meter) high basalt rock protrudes out of the bay.
+It's also home to native birdlife and a favorite stop for photographers.

 Note that Icelandic roads and pavements can be slippery in the wintertime.
 We recommend you bring shoes with slip-resistant soles or ice-grip shoe covers.
 The covers can be purchased in most supermarkets and gas stations around the country.

 Accommodation in Reykjavik

 See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.
 Super budget level accommodations will be arranged in hostel dorm beds.
 For budget and comfort levels, bookings for one person will be arranged in single rooms, and bookings for two or more people will share a twin/double or triple room(s).
 For quality level, odd number groups will always be allocated a single room.
 If you are travelling in a group, but prefer a single room, please make separate bookings.
 Teenagers and children will be arranged in the same room with parents.
 If additional room(s) is needed, additional costs will incur.